chris911e/chris911e/README.md

 - 👋 Hi, I am Chris
 - 👀 I’m interested in coding
-- 💓 I like cats
+- 💓 I like anime
-- 🌱 I’m currently learning how to code
-- 📫 You can reach me on discord, my tag: piffels#7208
+- 📫 You can reach me on discord, my tag: piffels
-- 🔨 Current Project: photo gallery
 -
 <!---
 chris911e/chris911e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.